arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 This extension is backwards compatible with registrars that do not support variant groups.
-Specifically, this extension supports registries that do support variant groups interacting with registrars who do not support variant groups.
-Registrars who do not support variants who attempt to act on a member of a variant group inappropriately will receive a compatible error response with which they can continue to function.
+Specifically, this extension supports registries that do support variant groups interacting with registrars that do not support variant groups.
+Registrars that do not support variants that attempt to act on a member of a variant group inappropriately will receive a compatible error response with which they can continue to function.
-The compatible error response may not provide sufficient detail to fully understand the problem but will be sufficient to ensure continuation of normal operations.
+The compatible error response may not provide sufficient detail to fully understand the rejection but will be sufficient to ensure continuation of normal operations.

 The remainder of this document describes the specific details.